itsteddyyo/strategy-pack/documentation/AREA.md

 ![Navigation](/documentation/area-strategy-navigation.png "Navigation")

 You can see the Areas have a colored overlay.
-I hope this helps with navigation at a glance but honestly i also just like the look.
+I hope this helps with navigation at a glance, but honestly i also just like the look.

 The currently selected Room will have no overlay to distinguish it from the others.